beheradotabhiram2009/CrudOperationNodeJsReactMySql/README.md

 Connected to database

-To check quirie and mutations browse
+To check quries and mutations browse

 ```
 http://localhost:4000/graphql